thenewkgb/contains/README.md

 # contains
-Find a word in a string
+Find a word in a string.